-The Basic Subsidy, which is not means-tested, is extended to everyone.
-There is also the Additional Subsidy, which is means-tested and applicable only to mothers or single fathers working 56 hours or more per month.
+The Basic Subsidy, which is not means-tested, is for everyone.
+There is also the Additional Subsidy, which is means-tested and for mothers or single fathers working 56 hours or more per month.
 The subsidy calculator helps you to compute your subsidy eligibility.
 More information can be found in ECDA's website.

 - The child needs to be a Singapore Citizen and placed in “affordable” child care centres

-- Both parents should be working at least 56 hours per month, or produce valid reasons for not working.
-These include: certified as a full-time caregiver for a dependent, medical leave, looking for work, incarcerated
+- Both parents should be working at least 56 hours per month, or have valid reasons for not working.
+These include: being certified as a full-time caregiver for a dependent, being on medical leave, looking for work, or incarcerated

-Eligible families can approach the respective child care centre for information and application.
+Eligible families can approach their respective child care centre for information and application.

-All government-funded centres that offer the Early Intervention Programme for Infants & Children (EIPIC) have subsidy schemes in place to help families defray EIPIC fees.
+All government-funded centres that offer the Early Intervention Programme for Infants & Children (EIPIC) have subsidies in to help families defray EIPIC fees.
 There is also another subsidy scheme, Enhanced Pilot for Private Intervention Providers (PPIP), for parents with children enrolled in selected private intervention centres (PICs).
 Both EIPIC and PPIP subsides are means-tested.

 Subsidies for kindergarten fees